Petra Martić

-Petra Martić (/hr/; born 19 January 1991) is a Croatian professional tennis player.
-She has a career-high singles ranking of world no. 14, achieved in January 2020.
+Petra Martić (/hr/; born 19 January 1991) is a Croatian professional inactive tennis player.
+She has a career-high singles ranking of world No. 14, achieved in January 2020.
 Martić has won two singles titles on the WTA Tour, one singles and one doubles tournament on the WTA Challenger Tour, plus four singles and five doubles titles on the ITF Circuit.

 Early and personal life

 Petra Martić was born in Split, Croatia, SFR Yugoslavia to Nenad (father) and Sandra (mother).
-She grew up in the suburb of Duće, 30 km from Split, and moved to Split at the age of 10.
+She grew up in the village of Duće, 30 km from Split, and moved to Split at the age of ten.
 Her father died in a car accident when Petra was five.
 Petra is quoted as saying that her mother is a hero to her for managing to go through all this and raising Petra by herself, and that this motivates her to excel in tennis and bring joy to her family.